 Banks of the Seine

 Any place with pedestrian walkways along the Seine can make a good spot for a picnic, but some are more coveted than others.
 The semi-natural island known as the Ile St-Louis, the quays around Notre-Dame Cathedral and nearby the Pont des Arts are particularly popular.
-Make sure to arrive early– in late spring or summer these quays are teeming with people.
+Make sure to arrive early: in late spring and summer these quays are teeming with people.

 Note: The Pont des Arts is a pedestrian-only bridge that’s itself popular with picnic-goers during the warmer months.